 Best For | Classic blue jeans

 Product Range | Men's and women's denim, jean jackets

 Denim Price | $95–$145

-Bluer Denim is Designed in Portland, Oregon, and made using cotton, denim, and rivets and zippers all made in the United States.
-Bluer jeans are cut, sewn, washed and hand-finished in Los Angeles using eco-friendly ozone laundry processes.
-All of this makes bluer a standout option for quality denim but what really gets our attention is their give back model.
-For every pair of jeans you purchase, Bluer will buy back your used pair for $5, refurbish them and deliver them to someone who really needs them.
-We are a love this simple model of waste reduction and community care.
-In our opinion, they are the best pair of American-made denim you can buy for under $100.
+Bluer Denim is designed in Portland, Oregon, and made using cotton, denim, and rivets and zippers all made in the United States.
+Bluer jeans are cut, sewn, washed, and hand-finished in Los Angeles using eco-friendly ozone laundry processes.
+All of this makes Bluer a standout option for quality denim, but what really gets our attention is their give back model.
+For every pair of jeans you purchase, Bluer will buy back your used pair for $5, refurbish them, and deliver them to someone who really needs them.
+We love this simple model of waste reduction and community care.
+We think they’re the best pair of American-made denim you can buy for under $100.